 To download more information

-Another study revealed that children and youth treated for ADHD were more likely to come into contact with the juvenile justice system.
+Another study revealed that children and young people who may have ADHD and are not diagnosed and treated were more likely to come into contact with the juvenile justice system.
 They were more than twice as likely to receive a Community Correction Order and three times more likely to be in detention.

 AADPA is an independent, not-for-profit organisation with a diverse range of professionals within their membership across Australia and New Zealand.
 Formed in November 2016, AADPA is committed to working towards enhanced lifetime outcomes for individuals with ADHD and their families.
 Currently, the team are engaged in reviewing the ADHD guidelines.

 Deloitte Access Economics was commissioned by the Australian ADHD Professionals Association to estimate the socioeconomic cost of attention deficit hyperactivity disorder (ADHD) in Australia.
 ADHD is the most common neurodevelopmental disorder, and it is characterised by symptoms of inattention, impulsivity, and in some cases excessive levels of hyperactivity.
 ADHD can have lifelong impacts on individuals, their families and society, although early diagnosis and quality treatment can improve individual outcomes substantially Deloitte Access Economics.
 (2019) ‘The Social and Economic Costs of ADHD in Australia.’
 Report commissioned by Australian ADHD Professional Association (AADPA).

 A report conducted by Parents for ADHD Advocacy Australia (PAAA) has a firm objective to increase the capacity of schools to support students with ADHD.